FlamingLeo/MolSim/README.md

 -h           : Prints out a help message.
 Doesn't perform any simulation.
 ```

-The generated output for use with programs such as [ParaView](https://www.paraview.org/) will be located in the respective subdirectory of the `build` folder (e.g. `build/vtk` for VTK output).
+The generated output for use with programs such as [ParaView](https://www.paraview.org/) will be located in the respective subdirectory of the `build/src` folder (e.g. `build/src/vtk` for VTK output).

+### Test Instructions

+The test executable will be located in the `build/tests` directory.
+From there, simply run `ctest` to execute the tests.

 ## Documentation